About this programme

 - A strong focus on critically reflective practice, framed by professional guidelines such as the Higher Education Academy Professional Standards Framework

-- Teaching and mentoring delivered by an experienced team who individually have strong professional reputations as educators, performers and researchers
+- Teaching delivered by an experienced team of educators, performers and researchers

-- An educational philosophy that celebrates professionalism, international perspectives, creativity, and innovative practices in performance teaching
+- An educational philosophy that celebrates professionalism, international perspectives, creativity, and innovation